 provide a safe and secure workplace.

 Volunteers must immediately report any child safety concerns that they become aware of to a member of staff to ensure appropriate action.
-There are some circumstances where volunteers willmay also be obliged to disclose information to authorities outside of the school such as to Victoria Police.
+There are some circumstances where volunteers may also be obliged to disclose information to authorities outside of the school such as to Victoria Police.
 For further information on child safety responding and reporting obligations refer to: Child Safety Responding and Reporting Obligations (including Mandatory Reporting) Policy and Procedures.

 Records management